 - Cost/profit center: The department must submit a request to General Accounting and Financial Reporting.
 If you have questions about submitting this request, contact them at 286-6350.

 Salaries are approved based upon approval levels.
 There are up to four levels of approval permitted in Salary Setting.
 Levels 3 and 4 are reserved.

 - Level 4 Ready for loading to Payroll for July 1 (University Budget Office)

 - Level 3 Management Center review (Provost, Central Administration, Medical School)

 Refer to Salary Setting and Approvals for more information.

 |School of Medicine||SOM Finance||919-681-8225|

-Employees and students may complete a form online at Duke@Work.
+Employees and students hired as employees may complete a form online at Duke@Work.
 The form is located under the My Info tab in the My Pay section of the page.
 Please note that Foreign National employees who do not have a valid US Social Security Number are not eligible for direct deposit, and students paid on the non-compensatory payroll must update bank account information in the Duke Student Hub.

 All cancellations of direct deposit must be submitted on a Direct Deposit Authorization form.
 Please note that this form cannot be emailed or faxed but can be uploaded to the Payroll Strongbox.
 Original signatures are required.

 Students and Duke Temporary Services employees can be placed in over-allocated positions.
 People in over-allocated positions can have the same SAP position number as another employee.
 Keep in mind that employees in the same position must have the same approvers when using the electronic time reporting system.